-Tony has been an actor, director, writer and producer with The Gamm for more than 20 years.
-Since his ﬁrst show with the company (Antony & Cleopatra) in 1996, he has appeared in or directed over 70 productions.
+Season 37 marks Tony’s 25th anniversary at The Gamm.
+Since his ﬁrst show with the company (Antony & Cleopatra), he has appeared in or directed more than 70 productions.
 His favorite roles include Shannon in The Night of the Iguana, Hamlet in Hamlet, Moe Axelrod in Awake and Sing!, Valere in La Bete, Flote in Red Noses, Katurian in The Pillowman, Teach in American Buffalo, and Vanya in Uncle Vanya.
-Directorial highlights
+Directorial highlights include Assassins, JQA, True

-include True West, Festen, Sara Kane’s 4:48 Psychosis, A Streetcar Named Desire, the U.S. premiere of Howard Brenton’s Paul, John Logan’s Red, and the U.S. premiere of Sarah Waters’ The Night Watch.
-Tony has also written several works for The Gamm stage including adaptations of Dylan Thomas’ A Child’s Christmas in Wales, Henrik Ibsen’s A Doll’s House and Hedda Gabler, and Barry Unsworth’s acclaimed novel Morality Play.
-His ﬁlm credits include appearances in Martin Scorsese’s The Departed, Kenneth Lonergan’s Manchester by the Sea, Greta Gerwig’s Little Women, and he just finished filming The Good House, which will be released in 2020.
-He is the recipient of numerous recognitions including the Claiborne Pell Award for Excellence in the Arts.
-Tony is a longtime member of the theater faculty at his alma mater, University of Rhode Island.
+West, Festen, Sara Kane’s 4:48 Psychosis, A Streetcar Named Desire, Red, and the U.S. premieres of Howard Brenton’s Paul and Sarah Waters’ The Night Watch.
+Along with A Lie Agreed Upon, Tony has written several works for The Gamm stage including adaptations of Dylan Thomas’ A Child’s Christmas in Wales, Henrik Ibsen’s A Doll’s House and Hedda Gabler, and Barry Unsworth’s acclaimed novel Morality Play.
+His ﬁlm credits include appearances in Martin Scorsese’s The Departed, Kenneth Lonergan’s Manchester by the Sea, Greta Gerwig’s Little Women, and the yet to be released The Good House and Space Oddity.
+He is the recipient of numerous recognitions including the Claiborne Pell Award for Excellence in the Arts and is a longtime member of the theater faculty at his alma mater, University of Rhode Island.